 The Amazons, particularly Robin Wright as fierce general Antiope, are good enough and interesting enough for a film of their own.
 There's humor here, too, thanks to another casting win: Lucy Davis as Etta Candy, Steve's secretary (Diana suggests an alternative word for her position).
 Would that Etta had more time to shine, but she carries off everything she's asked to do, including a brief bit of sword wielding.

-In the interest of saving spoilers, I won't talk too much about the plot twists.
+Then there's the overcooked CGI of the climactic showdown.
+In the interest of saving spoilers, I won't talk too much about the plot twists that get us to it.
 One isn't really a secret except to Diana; we're pretty much told 90 percent of it.
 The other involves the identity of the villain, and that can be a risky proposition with a marquee superhero movie (fear not; the big baddie is indeed part of the Wonder Woman rogues gallery and terrifically portrayed).
 However, I saw the reveal coming very early on, so these twists didn't quite turn properly for me.
 Similarly, if one is hoping for Justice League Easter eggs, one will be disappointed but for the brief minutes at the beginning and end in which this movie takes place in modern times.

 Christian Worldview Elements / Spiritual Themes

 A background story told via a unique bit of animation (or was it a tad Monty Python-esque?) explains how Zeus created men as basically good, but they were corrupted, becoming warlike.
 Zeus later created the Amazons to help show men the way.
 Feel free to question, then, why they are staked out on their island.
 In this myth, gods can die, and with his dying strength, Zeus hid Themyscira and left the Amazons a secret weapon.
 Diana grows up believing she came into being when her mother sculpted her from clay and Zeus brought her to life.